ngkangting/CSS-Grid/README.md

 # Introduction to CSS Grid

-CSS Grid Layout is a brand new module available in CSS.
-It is a 2-dimensional system, meaning it can handle both columns and rows.
-With this powerful layout system available in CSS, float layouts are no longer required to lay out web pages.
+CSS Grid Layout is the most powerful layout system available in CSS.
+It brings a two-dimensional layout tool to the web, with the ability to place items in rows and columns.
+With this powerful layout system available in CSS, it can replace float layouts, using less, more readable, and logical HTML and CSS.

-To work with CSS Grid Layout, we apply CSS rules both to a parent element (which becomes the Grid Container) and to that element's children (which become Grid Items).
+To work with CSS Grid Layout, we need to apply CSS rules both to a parent element (which becomes the Grid Container) and to that element's children (which becomes the Grid Items).

+## CSS Grid Terminology

+Before diving into the concepts of CSS Grid, it is important to understand the terminology as the terms are conceptually similar.
+Thus, to avoid confusion, it is worthwhile spending a few minutes understanding CSS Grid Terminology.

+- Grid Container

+- Grid Item

+- Grid Line

+- Grid Track

+- Grid Cell

+- Grid Area

-## Getting Started
+## Getting Started with CSS Grid

 To use CSS Grid, we just need to define the container element as a grid.